Surviving Corporate America is hard. The corporate environment sucks the life out of you

 Well, take a moment to think about your own values and financial goals.
 “If I work here X amount of years, what can I accomplish?”
 “What’s my next step, If I find this company isn’t working for me anymore?
 Can I go and do my own thing?”
 “Does the work itself give me happiness?”
 “Will this help me get to retirement/financial stability?”

 Having a reason in your mind will help you get through the hardest of days and the darkest of nights.
 Patience and time will always be on your side, so keep at it.
-But don’t believe the propaganda because truth always has a way of coming to light.
+But don’t believe the propaganda in corporate America because truth always has a way of coming to light.
 And motivation built on false propaganda is like a house made of sticks.